NeuropsyOL/SENDA/README.md

 - Delta (in meters)

 ### Movella sensors
 All Movella DOT sensors are set to the EULER_COMPLETE measurement mode at the start of the measurement and stream free acceleration and Euler angles at a nominal sampling rate of 60 Hz.
-The stream contains 6 channels:
+The stream contains 7 channels:
 - Free acceleration (3 channels)
 - Euler angles (3 channels)
+- Sensor sample time fine.

 For details about the data format and the orientation of the axes, see the Movella user manual.